WILD BATHING WOOD-FIRED SAUNA's - CALENDAR

 TURN UP THE HEAT

-Welcome to our authentic Scandinavian pop-up sauna experience!
-Its mobile and firing up at several stunning coastal locations around Oban.
-Our mobile wood-fired sauna offers breath taking ocean views and a unique opportunity to relax and reset.
+Welcome to our authentic Scandinavian pop-up sauna experiences!
+'The Coorie In' (10 seater) and 'The Snug' (6 seater) Firing up at several stunning coastal locations around Oban with 'The Coorie In' now on site at Tralee.
+Our mobile wood-fired sauna's offers breath taking ocean views and a unique opportunity to relax and reset.

-We release booking slots around four weeks in advance, so plan ahead to secure your relaxing session.
+We release booking slots around eight weeks in advance, so plan ahead to secure your relaxing session.

 Don’t miss out on this unique wellness experience by the Wild Scottish shoreline.
 Book Now and Experience the Benefits.